-This post covers the best things to do in New York City in October, including nighttime activities, free as well as family-friendly things to do, all updated for 2019.
+This post covers the best things to do in New York City in October, including nighttime activities, free as well as family-friendly things to do.

 This section will feature our top 10 activities to enjoy in New York City throughout October.

 Be sure to check out our master post, Things to Do in NYC, for more ideas any time of year.

 Several of the items below are already included for free with the purchase of a tourist attraction discount pass.